-1 Key changes include the following: more flexibility, adaptability and capability to focus; better alignment of the Agency to the Union's policy and regulatory process; interface with the fight against cybercrime; strengthened governance structure; streamlining Procedures; gradual increase of resources; option of extending the term of office of the Executive Director.
+&lt;sup>1 Key changes include the following: more flexibility, adaptability and capability to focus; better alignment of the Agency to the Union's policy and regulatory process; interface with the fight against cybercrime; strengthened governance structure; streamlining Procedures; gradual increase of resources; option of extending the term of office of the Executive Director.

-Under Regulation (EU) 526/2013, the tasks entrusted to ENISA in its new form are as listed in Article 3 of the Regulation2.
+Under Regulation (EU) 526/2013, the tasks entrusted to ENISA in its new form are as listed in Article 3 of the Regulation.

 Regarding Art.
 27 (4)b of ENISA Financial Regulation (MB decision 2009) ENISA consulted the Commission in January 2013 and received feedback in February 2013.
-As regards staff resources that are necessary to fulfil its new mission, ENISA bases its estimates on the information provided by the European Commission3 on 10 July 2013.
-In this regard, it is worth noting that the Agency has grouped as a new tasks agency until 2016 after which it becomes a cruising speed agency in 2017.
-In reality, this attainment of 'cruising speed' is very unlikely due to the evolution of the market threats and challenges related to Cyber Security.
-It was stated in the Commission communication that for these new tasks, over the 2014-2017 period, ENISA will receive five additional temporary agents' posts.
-Combined with the 5% staff reduction and the annual level for the redeployment pool, this results in the total number of temporary posts increasing by one post during the 2014-2017 period, and then returning to the 2013 level of 47 posts in view of the compulsory 5% staff reduction4, which is clearly insufficient for the mandate of ENISA.
+As regards staff resources which are necessary to fulfil its new mission, ENISA bases its estimates on the information provided by the European Commission on 10 July 2013.
+In this regard, it is worth noting that the Agency has been grouped as a new tasks agency until 2016 after which it becomes a cruising speed agency in 2017.
+In view of its new tasks, over the 2014-2017 period, ENISA will receive five additional temporary agents' posts.
+Combined with the 5% staff reduction and the annual level for the redeployment pool, this results in the total number of temporary posts increasing by one post during the 2014-2017 period, and then returning to the 2013 level of 47 posts in view of the compulsory 5% staff reduction.

-It should also be noted that the Committee on Budgets of the European Parliament on 5th March 2014 adopted a report "On general guidelines for the preparation of the 2015 budget, Section III - Commission"5, which, inter alia, addresses the issue of the staffing of the decentralised Agencies and emphasises, therefore, that the Communication (COM(2013)0519) must not form the basis for the draft budget with regard to agencies.
+It should also be noted that the Committee on Budgets of the European Parliament on 5th March 2014 adopted a report "On general guidelines for the preparation of the 2015 budget, Section III - Commission", which, inter alia, addresses the issue of the staffing of the decentralised Agencies and emphasises, therefore, that the Communication (COM(2013)0519) must not form the basis for the draft budget with regard to agencies.